destinyae/fedlex-jolux/doc/introduction.md

 ## Fedlex

 The Swiss federal government operates the **Fedlex** platform to publish the **federal law**.
 This platform provides a [website](https://www.fedlex.admin.ch/en) as frontend with easy navigable functions.
-For some cases, it is beneficial to work directly with the raw data that is also the basis for the frontend website.
+For some cases, it is beneficial to work directly with the raw data which is also the basis for the frontend website.
 This raw data is available in [RDF](https://www.w3.org/TR/rdf11-primer/) format through a [SPARQL GUI](https://fedlex.data.admin.ch/en-CH/sparql) and a SPARQL endpoint at `https://fedlex.data.admin.ch/sparqlendpoint`.

 ## JOLux Ontology

-The raw data of the Fedlex platform in RDF is modelled according to the **JOLux ontology**.
+The raw data of the Fedlex platform in RDF is modeled according to the **JOLux ontology**.
 This ontology is used for describing **legislative resources and their relationships**.

 JOLux is based on recent developments in bibliographical description, adapting the [FRBR model](https://repository.ifla.org/handle/123456789/811) (Functional requirements for Bibliographic Records, developed by the [IFLA](https://www.ifla.org/)) in order to describe legislative resources.